JackDev0x/ASP.NET-MVC-with-RAZOR-PAGES/README.md

 # ASP.NET-MVC-with-RAZOR-PAGES
 ## E-commerce web application for store services (with backend technologies in ASP .NET Core 6.0).

+### Description

+This application enables users to browse a store's sandstone products, add them to their cart, and place orders.
+The main view is divided into three sections: category names, a product list, and a preview of the current cart contents.
+The product summary list is generated dynamically, based on the selected category.
+TagHelpers attributes in the application's logic enhances navigation between different product pages.
+Adding items to the cart or clicking "Your Cart" button in the cart preview component redirects user to cart view.
+Added products and their quantities are globally accessible data, because of implemented session mechanism in the program.
+Users have an option to continue shopping or proceed to checkout.
+Clicking the checkout button redirects user to a shipping information form.
+The form requires proper validation before an order can be placed.
+Once an order is placed, users can return to the home page - customer data, along with the quantity and type of selected products, is saved in a local database.
+Data exchange in the application involves reading from or writing to a local database, facilitated by the use of context classes and customized dependency injection.

+**In this application, I use product data for demonstration purposes.
+Please note that this data is sample and does not reflect real products or prices.
+It is solely provided as test data for presentation purposes.**

 ### Architecture and Technologies

 - **MVC Pattern**